kaltura/media-framework/nginx-pckg-module/README.md

 * **default**: ``
 * **context**: `location`

-Enables the media packager in the surrounding location.
+Enables the media packager in the surrounding location block.
 Requests to this location will be parsed according the format explained in [URL structure](#url-structure).

 #### pckg_uri